We outline the different people you may need to talk to about your resource consent application.

 Full details of Statutory Acknowledgement areas within the Hawke’s Bay region can be viewed in Pataka or the Statutory Acknowledgements appended to the Regional Resource Management Plan and Regional Coastal Environment Plan.
 Statements of association for each area are also featured to explain the cultural, spiritual, historical and traditional association of the iwi or hapū group with the statutory acknowledgement area.

 What happens when your proposed activity is within, adjacent to or directly affecting a Statutory Area

-HBRC must provide a summary of any resource consent application for an activity that is within, adjacent to, or directly affecting a statutory area to the trustees of the relevant Post Settlement Governance Entity.
+The Regional Council must provide a summary of any resource consent application for an activity that is within, adjacent to, or directly affecting a statutory area to the trustees of the relevant Post Settlement Governance Entity.
 You may prefer to contact the relevant Trust and seek the views of the trustees before lodging your applicant.

 How to contact the relevant trustees

 Contact details can be found on Pataka, or by contacting the Regional Council’s consents advisor.

 Maps showing statutory acknowledgement areas of the above groups are also attached to the Hawke’s Bay Regional Resource Management Plan (RRMP) in Schedule 1A along with the statements of association.
 These statements of association explain the cultural, spiritual, historical, and traditional association of the iwi or hapū group with the statutory acknowledgement area.